No Russian: Development and history

-The airport setting for "No Russian" was inspired by air travel safety concerns following the September 11 attacks.

 "No Russian" was envisioned early in the development of Call of Duty: Modern Warfare 2.
 Members of the development company Infinity Ward initially wanted to make a level where the player would pilot a Lockheed AC-130 and kill zombies in Moscow.
 When the fantasy elements were scrapped, the development team shifted their focus to a level centered around a terrorist attack at a Moscow airport, which was influenced by air travel safety concerns following the September 11 attacks.
 Lead writer Jesse Stern believes people have an innate desire to experience mass shootings firsthand, and says that this belief inspired the idea of having the player control a terrorist.
 Stern cited documentaries about the 2008 Mumbai attacks and the Columbine High School massacre as evidence, and said: "These are human beings who perpetrate these acts, so you don't really want to turn a blind eye to it.
 You want to take it apart and figure out how that happened and what, if anything, can be done to prevent it.
 Ultimately, our intention was to put you as close as possible to atrocity."

 Game designer Mohammad Alavi was heavily involved in the level's development, from programming the artificial intelligence to directing the motion capture used for the character animations.
 Alavi's intentions while working on "No Russian" differed from Stern's, as he simply wanted the level to serve as a catalyst for the game's narrative.
 In a 2012 interview, Alavi said he had three goals while working on "No Russian": "Sell why Russia would attack the U.S., make the player have an emotional connection to the bad guy Makarov, and do that in a memorable and engaging way."
 Alavi drew inspiration from news articles and films, and did not interview victims of real terrorist attacks.